Luxury Law Summit – Tuesday 15 May – Ham Yard Hotel, London

 Emma Richardson, Director, Lewis Silkin Worksphere

-Session two, hosted by Van Bael and Bellis
+Session two, hosted by Van Bael & Bellis

 Competition Law Strategies – Protect Your Brand, Protect Your Retail Partners, Protect Your Revenue